carallon/io-module-developer-guide/source/api/timer.rst

 A repetitive or single-shot timer.
 To use a timer, assign a function to its ``timeout_handler`` and call ``start()`` - the handler will be called at constant intervals.
 The interval can be adjusted with the ``interval`` property.

-A timer with an interval of 0 will timeout on every controller refresh.
+A timer with an interval of 0 will call its ``timeout_handler`` on every controller refresh.

-A timer with a negative interval will be disabled until the interval is set to a non-negative value.

 Set the ``single_shot`` property to true if you only want the timer to call its ``timeout_handler`` once.